- Q: Why has the government introduced MySuper?

 - member-specific costs, such as account splitting as a result of a family law decision.

 Superannuation funds that are not MySuper products, such as those super funds that may still hold your accumulated super balance (pre-January 2014 balance), can also choose to charge other fees.
+For more information on the types of super fees that can be charged, see SuperGuide article Comparing super funds: 10 fees and charges you need to know about.

 Q: What about my life insurance cover?